The Seljuk Han of Anatolia

 Berlin: Verlag Gebr.
 Mann, 1961; III, Die Ornamentik, 1976.

 A outstanding magnum opus of Islamic art history scholarship.
 Known primarily as a specialist in Turkish carpets, Erdmann turns his rigorous eye this time to architecture.
-It is a detailed catalog raisonné of the Anatolian hans, with each han analyzed following a systematic presentation of criteria, and divided by building type.
+This volume provides a detailed catalog raisonné of the Anatolian hans, with each han analyzed following a systematic presentation of criteria, and divided by building type.
 He proposes the classification system, still valid today, based on the absence or presence of a courtyard.
 Although newer research is investigating other schemes, the typology of Erdmann is solid.
 Contains a bibliography for each han.
 His wife Hannah is responsible for the presentation and analysis of the decorative elements.
 (In German).

 Erdmann, Kurt.
 Notizen sum inneranatolischen Karavansaray beobachtungen auf einer reise im Juli 1953.
 In Kunst des Orients II.
 Weisbaden: Franz Steiner Verlag, 1953, p.
 5-29.